eclipse/microprofile-opentracing/README.md

 to view the cross service trace records associated with particular request flows.

-OpenTracing is an API specification for working with a distributed tracing system.
 OpenTracing defines a Span as the conceptual artifact that is propagated between services.
 The Span information can also be communicated to a central server for storage.